justinhhorner/blog/content/unity-starter/installing-unity6/03242025-installing-unity6.md

 Unity provides this elapsed time since the previous frame via `Time.deltaTime`.
 By multiplying it with Vector3.right, we are sure to have frame independent movement and can say we are moving 1 unit a second.

 ## Summary
-If you've been considering getting into game development but needed a bit of help taking that first step, I genuinely hope this article is the guide that pushes you past the initial steps.
+If you've been considering getting into game development but needed a bit of help taking that first step, I genuinely hope you found this article helpful.

 Game development is incredibly fun and rewarding.
 There are many challenges along the way to keep it interesting.
 I've been a programmer for over 2 decades and out of everything I've worked on in my career I've never experienced anything as fun as making games.